-If the canvas has between 8 to 16 squares per inch, it’s called gros point, while canvas with fewer than 7 holes per inch is called quick point.
+If the canvas has between eight and 16 squares per inch, it’s called gros point, while canvas with fewer than seven holes per inch is called quick point.
 The important thing to remember is that the more holes per square inch, the more detailed—and time-consuming—your design will be.

-Canvases can be hand-painted with a design, which can then be used as a guide for stitching.
+Canvas — Canvases can be hand-painted with a design, which can then be used as a guide for stitching.
 Alternatively, they can be left blank for freestyle needlepoint or used with a pattern for counted stitches.
 The canvas comes in a variety of stiffnesses and colors.
-Plastic canvas is great for beginners who are looking to practice their stitches, while mono canvas is perfect for hand painted projects.
+Plastic canvas is great for beginners who are looking to practice their stitches, while mono canvas is perfect for hand-painted projects.

 Basic Needlepoint Stitches